 RIYL: Springsteen, The Hold Steady, The Replacements, Whiskeytown, David Ruffin, Wilco, Old 97's, Dr. Dog, Otis Redding

 Serge Bielanko - Dave’s older brother and key contributor, songwriter, lyricist for the firsts seven Marah albums.
 He ranks among the five most entertaining musical performers I’ve ever seen.
+Ever.

 Past and Current Members:

 Mark Francis Sosnoskie

 Jimmy James Baughman